Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump Linear Systems: System model and problem formulation

-\end{theorem} \begin{remark} Notice that Theorem~\ref{thm:main_1} is not a direct consequence of the decoupling procedure in switched least squares method.
-The $k$ least squares problems have a common covariate process.
-Therefore, the convergence of the switched least squares method and the stability of the switched linear systems are interconnected problems.
-Our proof techniques leverage this connection to establish the consistency of the system identification method. \end{remark} We simplify the result in Theorem~\ref{thm:main_1} and characterize the data dependent result found in Theorem~\ref{thm:main_1} in terms of horizon $T$ and the cardinality of the set $\mathcal{T}_{i,T}$. \begin{corollary} Under Assumptions~\ref{ass:noise} and~\ref{ass:condition}, for each $i \in \{1,\dots, k\}$, we have:
+\end{theorem} \begin{remark} Theorem~\ref{thm:main_1} is not a direct consequence of the decoupling procedure in the switched least squares method.
+The $k$ least squares problems have a common covariate process $\{x_{t}\}_{t \geq 1}$.
+Therefore, the convergence of the switched least squares method and the stability of the MJS are interconnected problems.
+Our proof techniques carefully use the stability properties of the system to establish the consistency of the system identification method. \end{remark} We simplify the result of Theorem~\ref{thm:main_1} and characterize the data dependent result of Theorem~\ref{thm:main_1} in terms of horizon $T$ and the cardinality of the set $\mathcal{T}_{i,T}$. \begin{corollary} Under Assumptions~\ref{ass:noise} and~\ref{ass:stab_avg}, for each $i \in \mathcal{S}$, we have:

-\end{corollary} \begin{remark} The assumption that $p_{i} \not = 0$ implies that for sufficiently large $T$, $|\mathcal{T}_{i,T}| \not= 0$ almost surely, therefore the expressions in above bounds are well defined. \end{remark} The result of Corollary~\ref{cor:2} still depends on the data.
-When system identification results are used for adaptive control or reinforcement learning, it is useful have a data-independent characterization of the rate of convergence.
+\end{corollary} \begin{remark} The assumption that $\pi_{\infty}(i) \not = 0$ implies that for sufficiently large $T$, $|\mathcal{T}_{i,T}| \not= 0$ almost surely, therefore the expressions in above bounds are well defined. \end{remark} The result of Corollary~\ref{cor:2} still depends on data.
+When system identification results are used for adaptive control or reinforcement learning, it is useful to have a data-independent characterization of the rate of convergence.
 We present this characterization in the next theorem.

-\begin{theorem} Under Assumptions~\ref{ass:noise} and~\ref{ass:condition}, the rate of convergence of the switched least squares estimator $\hat{A}_{i,T}$ is upper bounded by:
+\begin{theorem} Under Assumptions~\ref{ass:noise} and~\ref{ass:stab_avg}, the rate of convergence of the switched least squares estimator $\hat{A}_{i,T}$, $i \in \mathcal{S}$ is upper bounded by: